 Sanda Cook’s painting is influenced by the beautiful landscapes and architecture of her native Romania.
-She studied art at the Brasor School of Arts and her travels throughout Europe, Japan, and the U. S. have given her work a unique perspective and style.
+She studied art at the Brasor School of Arts.
+Her travels throughout Europe, Japan, and the U. S. have given her work a unique perspective and style.
 Cook has shown her work extensively in metro Detroit including exhibits at the Scarab Club, River’s Edge Gallery, Downriver Council of the Arts, Carr Center for the Arts, Detroit Artist Market, Grosse Point Art Center, Ariana Gallery, 4731 Studio, and the Padzieski Art Gallery.

 Heather is a photographer, producer, collector, and fan of contemporary and modern art.
-She is profoundly inspired by patterns and the order of things and committed to photographing real, meaningful and powerful images with a sense of humor and genuine interest in the authentic spirit of faces, landscapes and objects.
+She is profoundly inspired by patterns and the order of things and committed to photographing real, meaningful and powerful images with a sense of humor and genuine interest in the authentic spirit of botanicals, landscapes and objects.
 In 2015 she became official photographer for Flowerhouse Detroit.
 She has been a professional photographer for 20 years.